-

 Workshop and discussion: Group work, “participation,” and Neurodiversity

-Note: This event has already taken place.
-Link to session slides | Link to session handout Date: Tuesday August 20th 2024 | Time: 12pm-1:30pm Eastern US/ 11am Central/ 10am Mountain/ 9am Pacific Registration Link As a faculty developer and consultant who does a lot of work on Neurodiversity, I frequently get asked some of the…
+Note: This event has already taken place, but the materials are yours to use!
+Link to session slides | Link to session handout Other resources on group work, participation, and neurodiversity Initial event information Date: Tuesday August 20th 2024 | Time: 12pm-1:30pm Eastern US/ 11am Central/ 10am Mountain/ 9am Pacific Registration Link As a faculty…

 -